enricozb/sublime-plugins/make/README.md

 Allows for user interaction with running files

-pretty $wank if you ask me.
+pretty swank if you ask me.